davmcgregor/airport_challenge/README.md

 #### Designing Objects ####

-For the user stories I created a table of each object; its attributes and its behaviour (methods):
+For the user stories I created a domain model for each object, including attributes and behaviour:

-1.

 | Object: | Airport | | | |
 | ------- | ------- | - | - | - |